[Spoiler alert: This article contains spoilers for Season 1 of Luke Cage]

 This burden is bigger than you.
 Or me.
 People are scared but they can’t be paralyzed by that fear.
 You have to fight for what’s right every single day, bulletproof skin or not. —Luke Cage

-It’s apt that in Episode 4 of Luke Cage, “Step in the Arena,” Luke mentions the hierarchy of needs.
-The hierarchy of needs is a theoretical framework by psychologist Abraham Maslow that is still, in my very humble opinion, one of the most useful models for human motivation and development (which isn’t to say that it’s perfect, just that it’s useful).
+I found it deliciously appropriate that in Episode 4 of Luke Cage, “Step in the Arena,” Luke mentions the hierarchy of needs.
+The hierarchy of needs is a theoretical framework by psychologist Abraham Maslow that, despite not being perfect (as if any theoretical model ever could be), is still in my humble opinion a very useful model for discussing human motivation and development.
+It’s also useful for… Hero Wisdom.

 1. Ask the Luke Cage Question